kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 | Data Engineering/Science Settings    | Allow workspace admins to set the size of their spark [pools](../data-engineering/workspace-admin-settings.md#pool) |
 | Workspaces assigned to this capacity | Add or remove workspaces assigned to the capacity |

 ## Consumption

-consumption in Fabric is measured using capacity units (CUs).
-Using the Capacity Metrics app admins can view consumption in their organization.
+Consumption in Fabric is measured using capacity units (CUs).
+Using the [Capacity Metrics app](https://learn.microsoft.com/fabric/enterprise/metrics-app) admins can view consumption in their organization.
 This report enables you to make informed decisions regarding the use of your organizational resources.
-You can then take action by scaling a capacity up or down, pausing a capacity operation, optimizing query efficiency, or buying another capacity if needed.
+You can then take action by [scaling](https://learn.microsoft.com/fabric/enterprise/scale-capacity) a capacity up or down, [pausing](https://learn.microsoft.com/fabric/enterprise/pause-resume) a capacity operation, optimizing query efficiency, or buying another capacity if needed.

 ## DR